grantoverby/EqOnUbuntu/README.md

 # 64bit EverQuest Notice

-This repo has been updated to work with EQ's new 64 bit client.
+This repo has been updated to work with EQ's 64 bit client.

 You may need to start with a fresh install, and as such, the install directory in the guide below has been changed.
 If you'd like to try without reinstalling, change win32 to win64 in lib/vars or pull the latest changes.